From White-tailed Deer Research to Landscape Level Ecosystem Management: How SCI Foundation Led the Way in Michigan’s Upper Peninsula

 The U.P. hosts a diverse suite of predators including black bear, bobcat, coyote, and wolves, and has the potential to receive up to 300 inches of snow in any given winter.
 These predators, combined with deep snow and polar vortex colds can be devastating to deer survival.

 “The Upper Peninsula is the most difficult place in the United States to manage deer, bar none,” says local wildlife biologist and SCI Foundation Conservation Committee Vice-Chair Jim Hammill.
 “You can do all the planning you want…about what you think this deer herd is going to do, but one winter can set you back years.”

-Back-to-back severe winters in the mid-1990s were catastrophic to the U.P. herd.
+Back-to-back severe winters in the mid-1990s, and again in 2013-2014, were catastrophic to the U.P. herd.
 The deer population didn’t recover, and growing predator populations were increasingly blamed for the steep decline.
 In 2008, SCI Foundation brought together regional stakeholders, including the extensive Michigan SCI chapter network, to undertake a predator-prey study with the common goal of improving long-term deer survival.

 In its heyday, the U.P. was home to an abundance of game.
 Severe winters, growing predator populations and the removal of critical winter cover have resulted in greatly reduced capacity of the region’s ecosystem to support deer overwinter.
 This is the story of how an effort to save the U.P.’s deer herd ended up transforming the region’s landscape, launching a statewide conservation movement.

 How many fawns does a wolf kill during a summer?
 What kind of habitat does the U.P. deer herd need to recover?
 These are the big questions that a team of researchers with the Michigan Department of Natural Resources (DNR) and Mississippi State University’s (MSU) Carnivore Ecology Laboratory are answering.